ABOUT

 The District Fishwife is a family-owned small business operated by partners Fiona Lewis and Ben Friedman, who have lived together in the Washington, DC area since 2009.
 Fiona and Ben share a passion for all things aquatic and a commitment to promoting healthy and abundant oceans for future generations.

-Fiona’s upbringing in Australia was marked by her family’s passion for fishing, seafood, and conservation of local fish species in her native state of Victoria.
+Fiona’s upbringing in the unceded land now known as Australia, was marked by her family’s passion for fishing, seafood, and conservation of local fish species in her native state of Victoria.
 Prior to moving to the United States, Fiona was a seasoned hospitality professional working in both casual and fine-dining establishments in Melbourne and Sydney, Australia.
 Fiona Lewis is the founder and co-owner of three businesses in DC’s Union Market: The District Fishwife, On Toast, and Son of a Fish.
 She is a nationally recognized expert on sustainable seafood, conservation of local fish species and an advocate for regional fisheries.
 Originally from Australia, Fiona has worked around the world – including Myanmar, Afghanistan and Vietnam.
 She is a recipient of the James Beard Foundation’s Women in Entrepreneurial Leadership Fellowship and a co-founder of the Women in DC Food mentorship and advocacy group.

 Ben’s interest in conservation and environmental sustainability began early when he took responsibility for managing his school’s recycling program and actively supporting causes related to ocean conservation.
 Since then, Ben traveled and worked around the world to develop sustainable food systems and enterprises in agriculture, fisheries, and aquaculture.